 1. Offer Free Shipping on All or Certain Purchases

 People like free things, and free shipping is something a lot of people want whenever they buy something online.
-If your store is involved in selling goods that can be shipped, it will be a good idea to offer free shipping whenever a customer abandons cart, or when they are about to leave your site.
+If your store is involved in selling goods that can be shipped, it will be a good idea to offer free shipping whenever a customer abandons a cart or when they are about to leave your site.

-Instead of free shipping you may provide a discounted offer to such people to encourage them to make a purchase.
+Instead of free shipping, you may provide a discounted offer to such people to encourage them to make a purchase.